david-a-wheeler/flex-perms/PROPOSALS.md

   That means we can't detect misspelled substitutions, but we don't expect that to be a serious problem, especially since this approach means the user doesn't have to create as many escapes.
-* When the substitution section is read in, each line is processed in order, replacing all previous substitutions in their order.
-Then, when a condition is processed, all of the existing substitutions are replaced.
+* When the substitution section is read in, each line is processed in definition order (first to last), with each substitution's value having all previously-defined substitutions applied to it.
+Then, when a condition regex is processed, all existing substitutions are applied in reverse order (most recently defined first).
-  This means later substitutions can reuse earlier ones, but not the other way around and there's no endless looping.
+  This means later substitutions can reuse earlier ones, but not the other way around, preventing endless looping.
-  I think this gives the most "natural" approach when combined with include files.
+  This approach provides predictable behavior when combined with include files.
 * Each substitution value must *itself* be a legal regular expression after applying all the later defined substitutions defined after it